Claritin-D 12 Hour Side Effects

 Generic Name: loratadine / pseudoephedrine

-Note: This page contains information about the side effects of loratadine / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Claritin-D 12 Hour.
+Note: This document contains side effect information about loratadine / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Claritin-D 12 Hour.

 Common side effects of Claritin-D 12 Hour include: headache, insomnia, and xerostomia.
 Other side effects include: fatigue, and nervousness.
 See below for a comprehensive list of adverse effects.